systerel/S2OPC/README.md

 By setting environment variables S2OPC_NANO_PROFILE, S2OPC_NODE_MANAGEMENT, BUILD_SHARED_LIBS, ENABLE_TESTING, ENABLE_SAMPLES and WITH_PYS2OPC it is possible to customize S2OPC build.
 - S2OPC_NANO_PROFILE (OFF by default): if set to ON, it excludes the features out of the OPC UA server nano scope (excluded services: subscription, monitored items and method calls services)
-- S2OPC_NODE_MANAGEMENT (OFF by default): if set to ON, activates a simplified AddNodes service (variable node only without child nodes generation, no NodeId generation, simplified checks on types)
+- S2OPC_NODE_MANAGEMENT (OFF by default): if set to ON, activates a simplified AddNodes service (variable node only without child nodes generation, no NodeId generation, simplified checks on types) and DeleteNodes services
 - BUILD_SHARED_LIBS (ON by default): if set to OFF, it builds static S2OPC libraries (necessary for ENABLE_TESTING=ON)
 - ENABLE_TESTING (OFF by default): if set to ON, it builds the S2OPC unit tests and validation tests (BUILD_SHARED_LIBS=OFF necessary)
 - ENABLE_SAMPLES (OFF by default): if set to ON, it builds the S2OPC demonstration samples (demo server, command line client tools,